dotmobo/notia/README.md

 - Python 3.11 or higher
 - Rust and Cargo (install via https://rustup.rs/)
-- An OpenAI-compatible API key and endpoint
+- An OpenAI-compatible API key and endpoint with a chat model, an embedding model, and a reranking model

 ### Installation